quicksearch

 Tasting Notes:

-Although the rosemary looks pretty and seems like it might just be there for garnish, you can really detect a nice herbaceous note while enjoying this little cheese.
+Although the rosemary looks pretty and seems like it might just be there for garnish, you can detect a nice herbaceous note while enjoying this little cheese.

 Pairing: